devpi/devpi/doc/userman/devpi_indices.rst

-   using server: http://localhost:3141/ (logged in as root) no current index: type 'devpi use -l' to discover indices venv for install/set commands: /tmp/docenv only setting venv pip cfg, no global configuration changed /tmp/docenv/pip.conf: no config file exists
+   using server: http://localhost:3141/ (logged in as root) no current index: type 'devpi use -l' to discover indices venv for install/set commands: /tmp/docenv only setting venv pip/uv config, no global configuration changed /tmp/docenv/pip.conf: no config file exists /tmp/docenv/uv.toml: no config file exists
    always-set-cfg: no

 where ``http://devpi.mydomain:3141`` is the **base url** to a given `devpi`_